 With starter kits that include everything you need for around $50 USD, you can understand why they are so popular.
-There are a number of models, but the Raspberry Pi3 is probably the best model to go for and includes a Wi-Fi adaptor that can turn it in to a mini-wireless router, allowing you to serve up web pages to your mobile devices with no additional equipment.
+There are a number of models, but the Raspberry Pi3 or Pi4 models are probably the best to go for as they include a Wi-Fi adaptor that can turn it in to a mini-wireless router, allowing you to serve up web pages to your mobile devices with no additional equipment.
 It runs from a 5v DC Micro USB plug (same as Android phones/tablets/Kindles), so you will need one of these USB cables plugged in to a 12v to USB type charging point on your boat to power it.

 Most equipment on boats use NMEA 0183, NMEA 2000 or proprietary interfaces to communicate with each other.
 A lot of work has been done within the Signal K community to convert these different data formats in to Signal K. One option is to use an iKommunicate Gateway to convert NMEA to Signal K, but if you want to use the raw data to access proprietary sentences, PGNs, etc. then the following are recommended;